LispCookbook/cl-cookbook/testing.md

 ; NIL
 ~~~

-The behavior of suite/test runner can be customized by the `*on-failure*` variable, which controls what to do when check failure happens.
+The behavior of the suite/test runner can be customized by the `*on-failure*` variable, which controls what to do when a check failure happens.
 It can be set to one of the following values:

-- `:debug` to drop to debugger.
+- `:debug` to drop to the debugger.
-- `:backtrace` to print a backtrace.
+- `:backtrace` to print a backtrace and continue.
-- `NIl` (default) to simply continue.
+- `NIl` (default) to simply continue and print the report.

 ### Custom and shorter tests explanations